 Watt Space Gallery

-Contemporary and dynamic, Watt Space operates in the university’s Newcastle precinct in an award winning re-purposed civic building, Northumberland House.
-The heritage façade expands to internal industrial style galleries designed by UON alumnus Andrew Donaldson.
+Contemporary and dynamic, Watt Space operates in the University’s Newcastle City precinct in an award winning re-purposed civic building, Northumberland House.
+Its heritage facade opens to industrial style galleries within, designed by UON alumnus Andrew Donaldson.

 Watt Space has acted as an inspirational cultural hub for our students and community for almost 30 years.
 In 2018 the gallery welcomes a new, talented student committee and an extended student internship program to support its exciting and diverse calendar of exhibitions.

 The University of Newcastle supports the High Performing Students Program (HPS).
 The program provides an excellent opportunity for exceptional students (years 9 to 11) from local high schools to undertake first year university courses.
 It is an opportunity for students to accelerate their career opportunities as it can lead to credit toward university studies.
 The program is run in conjunction with Merewether High School ho provide facilities for the program.
 The aim for the 2018 HPS program in Fine Arts was to integrate Science and Art into 2D artworks.
 Once the foundational skills and techniques in art processes were introduced and demonstrated, the students were required to provide a self-directed proposal to investigate a chosen scientific area through visual interpretation.

 THE LANGUAGE OF PAINT

 Can a painting exist beyond its basic constituents of surface and support?
 Is it still a painting... or does it become something else?

 GATEWAY: WHITE MUSHROOMS & PAINTED GODS